 Golden Living Center-Muncie is an average-sized facility in Muncie, Indiana.
 This nursing home was given an alarming overall score based on the data we assessed.
-Keep in mind that Muncie received a city grade of C, so should look at other options in the city as well.
+We rated this as one of the bottom five rated facilities in Muncie.
+With plenty of other nursing homes in the city, you should be able to do better.
 More information on this facility's category grades is available below.
-Its best category is inspections, which is discussed in the next paragraph.
+Its best category was inspections, which is discussed in the next section.

 Golden Living Center-Muncie

 - Memory Care

 Note: Golden Living Center-Muncie has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 Get pricing and details on Muncie senior living options.Get Pricing

 - For profit - Corporation